Vegan Corn Tortillas

 Rolling

 - Open the press and place a ball of dough in the center on a piece of plastic.
-Place the other plastic piece on top and close the press down gently to form tortillas about 5 inches in diameter.
+Place the other plastic piece on top and close the press to form tortillas about 5 inches in diameter.

 - Gently add a tortilla to the hot pan and cook on the first side for 10 seconds.
 Flip and cook for another 40-50 seconds, then flip once more and cook until brown spots are forming and the tortilla puffs up, about 40 seconds.